bradicalone/oip-index/README.md

 ```
 ## Getting Started

-### Getting an Artifact from the Index
+### Getting an Artifact_DEPRECATED from the Index

-To get an Artifact back from the Index, we will first need to spawn a new `Index` object.
+To get an Artifact_DEPRECATED back from the Index, we will first need to spawn a new `Index` object.
 This `Index` object is what we will interact with in order to get Artifacts back from the Index.
-After you have created a new `Index` you can lookup a specific Artifact using the [`.getArtifact(artifact_id)` method](https://oipwg.github.io/oip-index/Index_.html#getArtifact).
-The `getArtifact` method returns a Promise that will resolve to the requested [Artifact](https://oipwg.github.io/oip-index/Artifact.html), or will reject if there was an error.
+After you have created a new `Index` you can lookup a specific Artifact_DEPRECATED using the [`.getArtifact(artifact_id)` method](https://oipwg.github.io/oip-index/Index_.html#getArtifact).
+The `getArtifact` method returns a Promise that will resolve to the requested [Artifact_DEPRECATED](https://oipwg.github.io/oip-index/Artifact_DEPRECATED.html), or will reject if there was an error.

 ```javascript
 import { Index } from 'oip-index'